pyDock/pyProCT/docs/PYTHON3_MIGRATION.md

 small deterministic cases, but advanced symmetry and accelerator-specific behavior remain residual risks.

-## Generated Artifacts

-Do not include generated artifacts in migration commits:

-- `pyProCT.egg-info/*`
-- generated Cython `.c` files
-- `.pyc`
-- `__pycache__`
-- validation outputs under temporary workspaces

-Compiled extension modules (`*.so`) are required at runtime in this local setup, but regenerated C sources should be kept out of ordinary migration commits unless a dedicated Cython build/update block is being performed.

 ## Optional Plotting Dependencies

 Plotting and report-generation helpers may require `matplotlib`, `Pillow`, and